How to correct Ehrenfest nonadiabatic dynamics in open quantum systems: Ehrenfest plus random force (E$+$$\sigma$) dynamics: Introduction

+With this background in mind, we provide a new approach to address the inaccuracy of ED by incorporating a random force.
+This idea is inspired by the electronic friction (EF) model, which introduces a stochastic term to account for the coupling between a quantum system and the environment \cite{tully2000chemical, maurer2017mode, dou2015frictional,bode2012current,dou2018perspective}.
+By adding a random force, we can introduce fluctuations that help restore the detailed balance and thus improve the accuracy of the dynamics, particularly in OQSs where interactions with the environment play a significant role.
+We name it as E$+ \sigma$ method does not require an additional "Bose" process of electron freedom when dealing with complex systems, so the computational cost is lower and it is suitable for larger-scale systems or long-term dynamic simulations.
+As mentioned earlier, the window function treatment in the SQC method may introduce additional uncertainties and tend to be highly sensitive to parameter selection.
+In contrast, our E$+ \sigma$ framework is naturally extensible and can be further combined with other correction methods (such as PBME or SQC) to supplement its deficiencies in specific situations.
+This flexibility makes the E$+ \sigma$ method to describe a molecule moving close to a fermionic bath (metal).
+The simplest case is that a single impurity level is coupled to a single phonon as well as one or two fermionic baths, which is known as the Anderson-Holstein (A-H) model.
 In the A-H model, the system-bath coupling strength ($\Gamma$) plays a pivotal role in determining the Markovity.
-When $\Gamma \gg \hbar \omega$ (with $\hbar \omega$ representing the nuclear frequency), RF exhibits Markovian behavior.
+When $\Gamma \gg \hbar \omega$ (with $\hbar \omega$ representing the nuclear frequency), random force exhibits Markovian behavior.
 This means that the future behavior of the random force depends solely on its current state and is not influenced by its past states, which means that the memory effects or correlations between different time steps are negligible.
-Furthermore, it is worth noting that in our previous discussion, we highlighted the equivalence of the Markovian random force for ED and EF, as outlined in Ref. [\!\!\citenum{dou2018perspective}].
+Furthermore, it is worth noting that in our previous discussion, we highlighted the equivalence of the Markovian random force for ED and EF, as outlined in Ref. \!\!\citenum{dou2018perspective}.
 Combined with the above, constructing a Markovian random force for ED is easy to implement.
 That being said, when the strong coupling condition is not met, we must consider constructing a non-Markovian random force, which is mainly based on its memory kernel $\mathcal{K}$.

 When developing a modified ED approach, it is crucial to establish benchmarks for comparisons to assess its effectiveness and accuracy.
 To this end, we consider two prominent methods representing different regimes of $\Gamma$: surface hopping (SH) \cite{shenvi2009dynamical, shenvi2009nonadiabatic, ouyang2015surface, dou2015surface, dou2015surface2} and the electronic friction (EF) model \cite{dou2015frictional, dou2017born, dou2018perspective}.
 SH, which is widely employed in the weak system-bath coupling regime, simulates the dynamics of nonadiabatic processes by probabilistically switching between different electronic states.
 However, the EF model, utilized in the strong system-bath coupling regime, models the dissipative effects of the environment on electronic motion by introducing a stochastic force.
 By selecting these two benchmark methods, we cover a spectrum of coupling strengths, allowing for a comprehensive evaluation of the proposed modified ED across different coupling regimes \cite{dou2020nonadiabatic}.